hyperledger/fabric/docs/source/orderer/ordering_service.md

 therefore receive block `180` from `L` and then make a `Deliver` request for blocks `101` to `180`.
 Blocks `180` to `196` would then be replicated to `R1` through the normal Raft protocol.

+## BFT

+For information on how to deploy and manage the BFT orderer, be sure to check out the [deployment guide](../bft_configuration.md).

+The protocol used by Fabric's BFT orderer implementation is the [SmartBFT](https://arxiv.org/abs/2107.0692) protocol heavily inspired by the [BFT-SMART](https://www.di.fc.ul.pt/~bessani/publications/dsn14-bftsmart.pdf) protocol, which itself can be thought of as a non-pipelined(*) version of the seminal [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf) protocol.
+As in Raft, the protocol designates a single leader which batches transactions into a block and sends them to the rest of the nodes, termed followers.
+However, unlike Raft, the leader is not dynamically selected but is rotated in a round-robin fashion every time the previous leader is suspected of being faulty by the follower nodes.

+Further differentiating itself from Raft, where more than half of the nodes are required for the ordering service to be functional, the BFT protocol withstands failures of up to (and not including) a third of the nodes.
+If a third or more of the nodes crash or are unreachable, no blocks can be agreed upon.

+The advantage of the BFT orderer over the Raft orderer is that it can withstand some of the nodes being compromised.
+Indeed, if up to (but not including) a third of the orderer nodes are controlled by a malicous party, the system can still accept new transactions, order them, and most importantly ensure the same blocks are committed by the rest of the ordering nodes.
+This is in contrast to Raft, which is not suitable to be deployed in such a harsh adversary model.

+Operating the BFT orderer is identical to how the Raft orderer is operated: New nodes can be added and removed from the channel dynamically and while the system is running, and it is described in the [reconfiguration guide](../create_channel/add_orderer.md).

+Similarly to Raft, the BFT leader sends periodical heartbeats to each follower, and if the latter does not hear from the leader within a period of time, it starts lobbying other followers to change the leader.

+A major difference from Raft, is that when a client submits a transaction to a BFT ordering service, it should send the transaction to all nodes instead of to a single node.
+Sending the transaction to all nodes will not only make sure it has reached the leader node, but will also ensure that even if the leader node is malicious and is ignoring the transaction of the client, it will eventually have no choice but to include the transaction in some future block, or face being overthrown by the follower nodes which have received the transaction from the client and lost their patience waiting for it being included in a block sent by the leader.

+While sending the transaction to all nodes may seem as a disadvantage, the BFT transaction semantics actually harbor an implicit advantage over the Raft transactional semantics: In Raft, sending a transaction to an orderer does not guarantee its inclusion in a block, and neither does sending it to all nodes, as the leader may crash and then the transaction may be lost.
+In BFT, however, even if the leader crashes, the transaction will still remain in the memory of the follower nodes, and will eventually be either sent to the leader and then included in a block, or the leader will be forced to change to a new leader that will eventually include the transaction.

+Applications that submit their transactions through the [gateway service](../gateway.md) do not need to change anything, as the gateway service knows whether it should submit to all ordering nodes or just to one based on the configuration of the channel, and acts accordingly.

+(*) A consensus protocol without a pipeline agrees on a block only after the previous block has been agreed upon.

 <!--- Licensed under Creative Commons Attribution 4.0 International License